 For detailed information on specific parts of the USA visa process, you can refer to the links below to find the answer to your query.
 If you are unable to find any particular information, please contact us via email.

 A Visa is required for any foreign national wishing to enter the United States.
 It could be a non-immigrant visa for a short period of time or an immigrant visa for a long period of time.
-To enter the United States, Indians must get a non-immigrant visa.
+To enter the United States, foreigners must have a valid visa or visa waiver:

 How long is an H1B visa good for?